e-hat/crazy-cycloid-anim/README.md

 This animation runs on p5js.
 I was messing around with cycloid graphs in math class and came up for an idea for an animation.

 Each frame, the "epicycloid" of two circles is drawn.
-This graph draws the shape the outer circle takes when it rolls around the outside of the inner circle.
+This graph draws the path of a point on the outer circle as it rolls around the outside of the inner circle.

 I draw this graph by sampling points on it and drawing lines between each adjacent pair of points.
 Each frame, I increment the radius of the outer circle, as the ratio of the two radii is very important for the shape of the graph.